The Growth and Distortion Theorems for Slice Monogenic Functions: Growth, Distortion and Covering Theorems for Slice Regular Functions

-In this section, we shall consider the slice regular functions defined on domains in quaternions $\mathbb H$ with values in $\mathbb H$.
+In this section, we shall consider slice regular functions defined on domains in quaternions $\mathbb H$ with values also in $\mathbb H$.
 These functions are not slice monogenic functions obtained by setting $n=2$ in the Clifford algebra $\mathbb R_n$.
 Such a class of functions enjoys many nice properties similar to those of classical holomorphic functions of one complex variable.
-For example, the open mapping theorem holds for slice regular functions on symmetric slice domains in $\mathbb H$, but fails for the slice monogenic functions even in the quaternionic setting.
-A simple counterexample is the imbedding map $\imath: \mathbb R^3\hookrightarrow \mathbb R_2=\mathbb H$.
+For example, the open mapping theorem holds for slice regular functions on symmetric slice domains in $\mathbb H$, but fails for slice monogenic functions even in the quaternionic setting.
+A simple counterexample is the imbedding map $\imath: \mathbb R^3\hookrightarrow \mathbb R_2\simeq\mathbb H$.
 The open mapping theorem allows us to prove the Koebe type one-quarter theorem (see Theorem \ref{th:Koebe-theorem} below).
-Furthermore, from the analytical perspective, only for slice regular functions, the regular product and regular quotient have an intimate connection with the usual pointwise product and quotient.
-It is exactly this connection which plays a crucial role in many arguments, see the monograph \cite{GSS} and the recent paper \cite{RW2} for more details.
+Furthermore, only in the quaternionic setting, we have an explicit formula to express of the regular product and regular quotient in terms of the usual pointwise product and quotient.
+It is exactly this explicit formula which plays a crucial role in many arguments, see the monograph \cite{GSS} and the recent papers \cite{RW2, Wang} for more details.
+In higher dimensions, the formulas to express slice product and slice quotient in terms of the usual pointwise ones hold true only under some special cases, see \cite[Corollary 3.5 and Theorem 3.7]{Ghiloni2} for details.
+This phenomenon distinguishes in a certain sense quaternions from other real alternative algebras.

 To introduce the theory of slice regular functions, we will denote by $\mathbb S$ the unit $2$-sphere of purely imaginary quaternions, i.e.,

 For every $I \in \mathbb S $ we will denote by $\mathbb C_I$ the plane $ \mathbb R \oplus I\mathbb R $, isomorphic to $ \mathbb C$, and, if $\Omega \subseteq \mathbb H$, by $\Omega_I$ the intersection $ \Omega \cap \mathbb C_I $.
 Also, we will denote by $\mathbb B$ the open unit ball centred at the origin in $\mathbb H$, i.e.,